wp-plugins/bibsonomy-csl/readme.txt

 == Changelog ==

 = 1.1 =
-- Limit the number of tags for TagCloudWidget
+- Limiting the number of tags for TagCloudWidget
 - Grouping by publishing year with or without jump labels
 - Select with a checkbox if you want to output the URL link and BibTeX link